wostzone/hubapi-go/README.md

-# WoST Web Of Things Library
+# WoST Hub Services Library

-This repository provides a library with definitions and methods to connect to the WoST Hub and exchange information between Things and consumers.
-It contains the type definitions and methods for devices to publish 'Thing' information and for users to subscribe to updates.
+This repository provides a library with definitions and methods to provide services as part of the WoST Hub.
+For developing clients of the Hub see 'hubclient-go'.

 ## Project Status

 Status: The status of this library is Alpha.
-It is functional but breaking changes must be expected.
+It is functional,and has a test coverage of over 90%.
+However, breaking changes must be expected.

-This API repository is usable:
-- The hubconfig can be used to read configuration for use in plugins
-- The certsetup can be used to manage self signed certificates (see Hub's installation)
-- The hubclient package can be used to create a MQTT client connection to the Hub message bus and publish/subscribe messages
-- The td package can be used to construct a WoT TD with properties, events and actions

-What is not yet functional:
-- signing of messages is under consideration.
-This needs a protocol definition to follow.
-Presumably using JWS
+Under consideration:
-- encryption of messages is under consideration.
-This needs a protocol definition to follow.
-Presumably using JWE
+* Signing of messages is under consideration.
+Most likely using JWS.
-- the generated TD is basic and might not conform to the WoT standard that is itself in flux (June 2021)
-- the client does not use the TD forms.
-This is under consideration.
+* Encryption of messages.
+Presumably using JWE.
+It can be useful for sending messages to the device that should not be accessible to others on the message bus.

 ## Audience

-This project is aimed at WoST Thing and Hub Plugin developers that share concerns about the security and privacy risk of running a server on every WoT Thing.
-WoST developers choose to not run servers on Things and instead use a hub and spokes model.
+This repository is intended for developers of Services for the WoST Hub.
+WoST Hub services follow the paradigm that Things do not run servers.
+Hub Services are often servers that are secure and can be upgraded over the air using the Hub upgrader.

 ## Summary